 The chapter 7 trustee sued Textron to avoid and recover $316 million paid to Textron in connection with the Amended 2004 LSA.
 The trustee alleged that the payments constituted actual fraudulent transfers under Ohio law, as applied via the strong arm provision of the Bankruptcy Code.
 Key to the trustee’s allegation was his argument that the Amended 2004 LSA novated the 2002 LSA, thereby abrogating the original security interest.
 It would follow that because the payments made to Textron were not encumbered, they could qualify as “transfers” under the Ohio fraudulent transfer statute that can be avoided and recovered.

 On April 20, 2012, Textron moved to dismiss the trustee’s claims.
-The district court rejected the bankruptcy court’s recommendation that the motion be denied and granted Textron’s motion.
-The court concluded definitively that the Amended 2004 LSA was not a novation of the 2002 LSA, but was instead merely a refinancing.
-Therefore, according to the court, the original security interest remained in effect and Textron retained a valid security interest in the debtor’s assets.
-Therefore, the challenged payments were not avoidable as fraudulent transfers under Ohio law.
+The district court rejected the bankruptcy court’s recommendation to deny the motion and granted Textron’s motion.
+The court concluded that the Amended 2004 LSA was not a novation of the 2002 LSA but merely a refinancing.
+Therefore, according to the court, the original security interest remained in effect, and Textron retained a valid security interest in the debtor’s assets.
+Thus, the challenged payments were not avoidable as fraudulent transfers under Ohio law.

 In reversing the district court’s ruling, the Sixth Circuit explained the error in the district court’s finding that the 2004 LSA cannot have been a novation.
 The Sixth Circuit held that certain provisions of the Amended 2004 LSA created a question of fact as to whether the parties intended to completely extinguish the 2002 LSA and the original security interest it granted.
 For instance, the Amended 2004 LSA states that it “constitutes the entire agreement of Borrowers and Lender relative to the subject matter” thereof and would “supersede any and all prior oral or written agreements relating to the subject matter,” and further re-granted a security interest.
 The provisions the court looked to in finding a novation are regularly drafted into amended and restated loan documents throughout the loan market.

-A secured lender entering into amended and restated loan documents can lower the risk of litigation over its secured position – including litigation seeking to claw-back payments it receives as alleged fraudulent transfers – by adopting definite and irrefutable language demonstrating that the parties do NOT intend for the new agreement to novate the original agreement.
-In re Fair Finance Company v.
-Textron Financial Corporation, No. 15-3854, 2016 WL 4437606 (6th Cir.
-Aug.
-23, 2016).
+A secured lender entering into amended and restated loan documents can lower the risk of litigation over its secured position – including litigation seeking to claw-back payments it receives as alleged fraudulent transfers – by adopting definite and irrefutable language demonstrating that the parties do not intend for the new agreement to novate the original agreement.

 Tricia Schwallier is a restructuring associate in the Chicago office of Kirkland & Ellis LLP.
 Tricia’s practice focuses on all aspects of corporate restructuring, bankruptcy and insolvency.